 The treating orthodontist did not provide documentation to establish medical necessity for to warrant braces.
-The Appellant states has issues with his bottom teeth.
-He bites on his lips and complains about pain when chewing and eating.
+The Appellant is concerned that will have issues in the future if she does not receive braces now.

 All three reviewers agree does not have a perfect malocclusion.
 The issue is the degree of severity. does not meet the point score required on the Preliminary Handicapping Assessment Record.